AkThao/PyCalc/README.md

 # PyCalc

-Simple numerical calculator built with Python3 and PyQt5.
+Numerical calculator built with Python3 and PyQt5.
 Based on tutorial from https://realpython.com/python-pyqt-gui-calculator/